 A new look is coming to Mozilla Firefox — yes, another one — and in this post we show you what it currently looks like on Ubuntu, and share detail on how to try it out for yourself.

-Mozilla will roll our its latest ‘visual refresh’ later this year (possibly in Firefox 89).
-More than a mere tickle around the sides, the Proton redesign affects several parts of the core browser experience, including the new tab page, hamburger menu, and the tab strip.
+When will Mozilla rolls out this ‘visual refresh’?
+The plan is to do so this year, possibly in Firefox 89 (though arguably 90 would be a more dramatic tent pole).
+More than a mere tickle around the sides though, the Proton redesign affects various parts of the core browser experience including the URL bar, the hamburger menu, and the tab strip.

 - New “hamburger” menu that is purely text-based, no icons, with rejigged entries

 - New ‘new tab’ page with improved layout and more customisation options

 - New info boxes to make Firefox’s in-app notifications more eye-catching

 - New install flow dialogs (e.g., add-on and plugin installs)